dotphiles/dotzsh/CONTRIB.md

 use a regular `git push origin feature/<featurename>`.
 This will also update your pull request if you have one open for that branch.

-If you find dotphiles `develop` branch has moved on, and you need/want to take advantage of the changes made there, you can update your feature branch as
+If you find dotzsh's `develop` branch has moved on, and you need/want to take advantage of the changes made there, you can update your feature branch as
 follows:

   1. Ensure you have a remote configured for the upstream repository.

-       git remote add upstream git://github.com/dotphiles/dotphiles.git
+       git remote add upstream git://github.com/dotphiles/dotzsh.git

   2. Update your local repository with the upstream refs.